 |Weight||82kg (12st 12lb)|

 A spectacular spree of 52 tries, an England record, in the IRB 2012-13 World Series swept Dan Norton, the top touchdown maker in the tournament last season, into second place behind Ben Gollings (220) in the list of England’s all-time top scorers.
-With three in at the Nelson Mandela Bay event in December, he increased his total to143 overall and has overtaken Richard Haughton (106), Rob Thirlby (101) and former captain Simon Amor (71), now the England Sevens head coach.
+With four at the Las Vegas event in January this year and three in the subsequent tournament in Wellington, he has increased his total to150 overall.
+He has overtaken Richard Haughton (106), Rob Thirlby (101) and former captain Simon Amor (71), now the England Sevens head coach.

 Dan was also the joint fourth-leading try-scorer with five in the RWC Sevens at the Luzhniki Stadium, Moscow last June.
 They included both England touchdowns when Kenya were beaten 12-5 in the semi-final.